Realisation functors in tilting theory: Recollements of derived categories

-\begin{exam} Let $\A$ be an abelian category. \begin{enumerate} \item If $\mathsf{D}(\A)$ is TR5, then $\mathsf{D}(\A)$ is right-complete.
-In fact, it follows from \cite[Remark 24 and Lemma 64(iii)]{Mur} that, for any complex $X$, there is a quasi-isomorphism in $\mathsf{K}(\A)$ between the Milnor colimit of $(\tau^{\leq n}X)_{n\geq 0}$ and the direct limit of the same system in $\mathsf{C}(\A)$ (which is isomorphic to $X$). \item If $\A$ has a projective generator and $\mathsf{D}(\A)$ is TR5*, then $\mathsf{D}(\A)$ is left-complete.
+\begin{exam} Let $\A$ be an abelian category. \begin{enumerate} \item If $\A$ has a projective generator and $\mathsf{D}(\A)$ is TR5*, then $\mathsf{D}(\A)$ is left-complete.
 In fact, it follows from \cite[Remark 27 and Lemma 67(i)]{Mur} that, for any complex $X$, there is a quasi-isomorphism in $\mathsf{K}(\A)$ between the inverse limit of $(\tau^{\geq n}X)_{n\leq 0}$ in the category of complexes (which is isomorphic to $X$) and the Milnor limit of the same system. \item In particular, as a consequence of Lemma \ref{facts silting t-structures}(i) and \ref{gen cogen heart}, if $\mathsf{D}(\A)$ is TR5 (respectively, TR5*) and $M$ is a silting object in $\mathsf{D}(\A)$, then $\mathsf{D}(\Hcal_M)$ is right-complete (respectively, left-complete). \item Assume that $\A$ has an injective cogenerator and finite global dimension.
 If $\mathsf{D}(\A)$ is TR5* and $M$ is a cotilting object in $\mathsf{D}(\A)$, then $\mathsf{D}(\Hcal_M)$ is left-complete (in particular, so is $\mathsf{D}(\A)$).
 This follows from $\Hcal_M$ having finite global dimension (Proposition \ref{fte gldim}(ii)) and from \cite[Theorem 1.3]{HX}. \item If $\A$ is a Grothendieck category, then $\mathsf{D}(\A)$ is right-complete but not always left-complete (\cite{Neeman2}).
 However, from item (ii) above, $\mathsf{D}(R)$ is left-complete for any ring $R$, and from \cite[Remark 3.3]{HX}, $\mathsf{D}(\mathsf{Qcoh}(X))$ is left-complete for any separated quasi-compact scheme $X$. \end{enumerate} \end{exam}

 The next theorem recalls two examples of categories satisfying Brown representability.

 \begin{thm} Let $\A$ be an abelian category. \begin{enumerate} \item\textnormal{\cite[Theorem 3.1]{Franke}} If $\A$ is Grothendieck, then $\mathsf{D}(\A)$ satisfies Brown representability. \item\textnormal{\cite[Theorem 1.1]{Modoi}} If $\A$ has an injective cogenerator and $\mathsf{D}(\A)$ is left-complete, then $\mathsf{D}(\A)^{op}$ satisfies Brown representability. \end{enumerate} \end{thm}